wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/protocol-switching/switching_from_HTTPS_to_JMS.md

 </soapenv:Envelope>'
 ```

-Now message count in the queue should be increased or if the JMS listener is also setup, it should pick the message from queue and send to the stockquote proxy.
+Now, the message count in the queue should be increased.
+If the JMS listener is also setup, it should pick the message from the queue and send to the stockquote proxy.